 TheDream.US National Scholarship Program

 Unlike the Opportunity Scholarship Program, this scholarship is for DACA and other undocumented students who are eligible for in-state tuition at the college they want to attend.
-The deadline for scholarship applications is Feb.
-25, 2021.
+Applications for the current round of scholarships open on Nov.
+1, 2021.

 The scholarship will pay up to $16,500 annually for an associate degree and up to $33,000 per year for a bachelor’s degree, up to four years in total.

 High school seniors, undergraduate students, graduate students and community college students transferring to a four-year college are eligible to apply for this scholarship.
 The amount awarded is between $500 and $5,000, depending on the student’s need.

 Students must be of Hispanic heritage and can major in any subject.

 Ascend Educational Fund Scholarship